moaa-mcoc/LAC/README.md

 **Chamber values:** `"MI House"`, `"MI Senate"`, `"US House"`, `"US Senate"`

 U.S. Senate records use `"district": null` (statewide).
-The chamber naming convention is state-prefixed (`MI House`, `MI Senate`) to support future reuse by councils in other states.
+U.S. House members use `contact_url` only — no direct email address is published.
+The chamber naming convention is state-prefixed to support future reuse by councils in other states.

-The database is loaded at startup alongside `lac-config.json`.
-If the file is missing, the app falls back to any inline legislator data in `lac-config.json` (v1.1 behavior), then to built-in defaults.
+The database is loaded at startup alongside `lac-config.json` using `Promise.allSettled()`.
+A missing file degrades gracefully without blocking the other.

 ### 2. District-based bill targeting